XiantaoFan/LES-TREES/README.md

 # Lesgo-TREES
 This is a LES code for simulating the complex flow in atmospheric boundary layer with the interaction of buildings, wind turbines and trees.
-The original code is LESGO @ https://lesgo.me.jhu.edu/
+The original code is LESGO @ https://lesgo.me.jhu.edu/.
+I implemented the codes about introducing the drag effects of tree canopy.
 # Cite
 @article{fan2021impacts,
   title={Impacts of coexisting buildings and trees on the performance of rooftop wind turbines: An idealized numerical study},